sujinyun999/sujinyun999.github.io/cloned_blog/_pages/about.md

 # 🤸 Extracurricular Activities
 - *Jan 2022 - Dec 2022*, YAI: Yonsei Artificial Intelligence club
-  - Served as a club president
+  - Served as the president of the club, leading overall club activities and managing members
-  - Conduct seminars about learning on graph(GNN, Stanford CS224W)
+  - Organized and led seminars on graph learning, based on Stanford's CS224w course
+  - Organized and led seminars on Natural Language Processing with Deep Learning, based on Stanford's CS224n course
 - *Jan 2021 - Dec 2021*, Ybigta: Yonsei Bigdata club
-  - Project about training a chatbot agent with an emotion persona using a Korean emotion classification dataset and serving it through a messenger app.
+  - Led a project to develop a chatbot with emotion-based personas, using a Korean emotion classification dataset, and serve it via a messenger app
-  - Conduct seminars about transformers in natural language processing
+  - Conducted a study group focusing on research papers about transformers in natural language processing
+  - Participate in a Docker study group, exploring containerization concepts and applications in real-world

 # 🏅 Honors and Awards
 - *Nov 2021*, 2nd Place on CJ logistics AI/Big data System Future Technology Challenge